Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The registry court issues its decision based on the filling of the notary on the transfer of the business share.
+The registry court issues its decision based on the filing of the notary regarding the transfer of the business share.

 Are there any applicable stamp duties imposed when transferring ownership interests?